JonLim/go-algorithm-club/Algorithms/Searching/Binary-Search/README.md

 ## The code

-Here is a recursive implementation of binary search in Swift:
+Here is a recursive implementation of binary search in Go:

 ```golang
 func binarySearch(nums []int, target int) int {